ethndo/my-nvim-config/README.md

 # my-nvim-config
-This is my nvim config LOL :D

-Hello all, enjoy my configuration files :kissing_heart:
+Hello all, enjoy my in progress configuration files for NeoVim! :kissing_heart: